கைக்கட்டு கங்கிலியா தகவல்

 Complications

-- Routine midcarpal joint exploration during arthroscopic excision of dorsal wrist ganglions appeared to reduce recurrence at 1 year without negatively impacting patient outcomes [5].
+- Routine midcarpal joint exploration during arthroscopic excision of dorsal wrist ganglions reduces recurrence at 1 year without negatively impacting patient outcomes [4].

 Recovery